Generative AI and Sales Productivity: Field Experiments in Online Retail: Introduction

-Moreover, prior studies of GenAI have primarily examined its impact on individual-level productivity in narrowly defined tasks conducted in laboratory settings.
-Such isolated applications in diverse contexts make it difficult to compare results due to differences in implementation quality and organizational practices (see \cite{Calvino2025} for a review).
-Moreover, productivity dynamics in lab settings may not capture the complexities of real-world firm adoption, where technical, organizational, and market factors interact in intricate ways (\cite{Bjorn2025}; \cite{Jaffe2024}).
-In this study, we analyze the large-scale deployment of GenAI across multiple workflows—varying in business function and complexity—within a single firm.
-This setting allows us to assess GenAI’s impact on firm-level productivity, a dimension largely unexplored in prior work.
-By holding implementation and organizational factors constant, we can attribute productivity differences across workflows to how effectively GenAI augments each application’s baseline performance. \\
+A key distinction of our study is that it examines GenAI in real-world, consumer-facing retail workflows, focusing on front-office sales and related business outcomes rather than back-office worker-level task efficiency alone \citep[e.g.,][]{Bjorn2025,Noy2023,Cui2026}.
+Using seven large-scale field experiments within a single online retail platform, we identify the short-run impact of GenAI under a common organizational environment, holding other observed inputs and prices fixed.
+Because all experiments take place within the same firm, this setting allows us to compare GenAI across workflows that differ in function and baseline conditions without conflating those differences with variation in implementation environments across studies.
+The results point to heterogeneous gains across applications and users, and are consistent with GenAI improving consumer experience by reducing search, information, and personalization frictions, though our design does not separately identify those channels from other possible mechanisms.\\

-We partnered with a world-leading cross-border e-commerce platform to identify and quantify the sources of GenAI-driven productivity gains in online retail.
-The platform enables consumers worldwide to buy directly from manufacturers at competitive prices.\footnote{The platform connects hundreds of thousands of predominantly small-business sellers with hundreds of millions of active buyers across more than 100 countries and regions.
-The platform supports around 20 languages, providing localized services that facilitate global communication and accessibility.} Between September 2023 and June 2024, the firm deployed GenAI solutions across seven consumer-facing business workflows: (1) Pre-sale Service Chatbot, (2) Search Query Refinement, (3) Product Description Generation, (4) Marketing Push Message Creation, (5) Google Advertising Title Optimization, (6) Chargeback Defense, and (7) Live Chat Translation.
-These correspond to three broader functional areas: (i) consumer and seller services (1, 6, 7); (ii) consumer–product matching (2, 3); and (iii) advertising and promotion (4, 5).
-Each workflow maps to a distinct stage of the customer journey, allowing us to assess GenAI’s productivity impact across a wide range of retail operations.\\
+We partnered with a leading cross-border e-commerce platform to identify and quantify the sales productivity gains from GenAI adoption in online retail.
+The platform enables consumers worldwide to purchase directly from manufacturers at competitive prices.\footnote{The platform connects hundreds of thousands of predominantly small-business sellers with hundreds of millions of active buyers across more than 100 countries and regions.
+The platform supports around 20 languages, providing localized services that facilitate global communication and accessibility.} Between September 2023 and June 2024, the firm deployed GenAI solutions across seven business workflows: (1) Pre-sale Service Chatbot, (2) Search Query Refinement, (3) Product Description Generation, (4) Marketing Push Message Creation, (5) Google Advertising Title Optimization, (6) Chargeback Defense, and (7) Live Chat Translation.
+These workflows span three broader functional areas: (i) consumer and seller services (1, 6, 7); (ii) consumer–product matching (2, 3); and (iii) advertising and promotion (4, 5).
+Each workflow corresponds to a distinct stage of the customer journey, allowing us to assess GenAI’s sales productivity impact across a wide range of retail operations.\\